Chessdog68/my-github-page/index.md

 4. [Smart Charging system - An automated submarine battery charging system](./Smart_Charger.html)

-This website acts as a landing page for my projects readme's.
+This website serves as a landing page for my projects' README files.
-I update this space as milestoines are reached, acting as a blog.
+I update this space as milestones are reached, acting as a blog.

-The above links are to the projects I currently have on the go or finished recently.
-The below are brief updates of each project.
+The above links lead to projects I currently have in progress or have recently completed.
+Below are brief updates on each project.

 Please get contact me for project specific questions -> hughmathys6@gmail.com